charleszipp/abode/docs/onboarding/03-sdks-and-apis.md

 Using the models created from [Learning Exercises in Chapter 2](02-digital-twin-definition-language.md), create a console app that is able to do the following operations.

-1. Creates a model
+1. Creates a model if it does not yet exist
-1. Checks if a model exists before attempting to create it.
 1. Creates a twin using the model from #1
 1. Updates a property of the twin created in #3
 1. Reads a property from the twin created in #3 and writes the value to the console.